 The MS indicates that Emily earned a Master of Science degree (in her case, studying Nutrition and Public Health).
 The RD marks her as a Registered Dietitian.
 The LD is for Licensed Dietitian, which means she is legally licensed to practice in her state.

-This trips people up all the time!
+Great question!
 A Registered Dietitian (RD) is a nutrition expert who, at a minimum: holds at a Bachelors degree (or equivalent) in nutrition science, completed a dietetic internship of 1200 supervised practice hours, and passed a national certification exam.
 RDs also must complete at least 75 Continuing Professional Education (CPE) credits every five years to maintain their credentials.

 A "nutritionist," on the other hand, is less clearly defined.
 It could be someone who worked for years to earn a Ph.D. in nutrition science.
 It could also be someone who earned a certificate at a weekend workshop.
 No matter who you choose to work with, it's important that they have rigorous training to best meet your needs.